Museums in Rome

 In this interactive museum you learn a lot about the history of Rome – interested in a 3D projection lesson? (© Welcome to Rome)

-For this you will be guided through a huge 3D projection of Rome for 30 minutes, accompanied by an audio commentary that tells you about the battles, fires and emperors.
-After that, there are four interactive models of the Roman Forum, St. Peter’s Basilica, Castel Sant’Angelo, and Augustus Forum.
+You’ll be guided through a huge 3D projection of Rome that lasts about 30 minutes, with an audio narration that brings to life the city’s most dramatic moments – fires, battles, and the rise of the emperors.
+Afterward, explore four interactive models of the Roman Forum, St. Peter’s Basilica, Castel Sant’Angelo, and the Forum of Augustus.

 Admission